 In 2000, atmospheric chemist Paul Crutzen coined the term “Anthropocene” to describe the geologic epoch during which human activity (primarily, the burning of fossil fuels) has significantly altered the earth.
 Geologists formally adopted the term in 2016.
 And yet, resistance to the fact of human-caused climate change remains rampant.
 If we are to preserve our species by reversing humans’ catastrophic impact on earth systems, we must facilitate a deeper cultural understanding of our relationship with the planet.
-This series presents poetry that imagines humans’ impact on a geologic scale.
+The Imagining the Anthropocene series presents books of poetry that imagine humans’ impact on a geologic scale.

 When Jane Wong reads, she stands on tiptoe over podiums that would otherwise obscure her slight frame.
 Her toes rise and fall in place as if en pointe; her shoulders’ elliptical sway precludes any perception of stasis.
 Wong’s lines waver between built environments and interior selves—“murder is to mitosis is to mercy,” she writes in “Debts,” her syntax assuming a logician’s authority while threading the emotional suture between destruction and forgiveness.
 Shifts in position and perspective open these poems, welcoming permission for the reader to embody the most fragile facets of human existence.